rodolfodpk/go-crablet/docs/batch-projection-example.md

-# Batch Projection & DCB Pattern
+# Batch Projection & Exploring Dynamic Consistency Boundary Concepts

 Batch projection is the core of the Dynamic Consistency Boundary (DCB) pattern in go-crablet.
 It allows you to:
 - Project multiple states (decision model) in a single query